PoProstuWitold/homeserver/tunnels/README.md

   	type password for your user nad congrats!
 You are connected via SSH!
 With SSH you can connect to your server **from LAN only**.

 ## 3. Docker & Docker Compose
 Setup Docker with Docker Compose and add your user to "docker" group.
+This steps may vary depending on your Linux distro.

+> Visit offical [docker](https://docs.docker.com/compose/install/linux) website for instructions for your distribution

 - ### 3.1.
 Install Docker and add user to "docker" group
 	```bash
 	yay -S docker